LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 ---

 ### Yuan-ti
 Millennia ago, all of Faerûn suffered under the cruel, world-spanning empire of the Yuan-ti: humans who worshipped serpents as the ultimate symbol of beauty and power.
-At the apex of the Yuan-ti's power, their high priests performed an unholy ritual with thousands of living sacrifices in order to make themselves immortal, and to transform their bodies into the form of immense and powerful serpents.
+At the apex of the Yuan-ti's civilization, their high priests performed an unholy ritual with thousands of living sacrifices in order to make themselves immortal, and to transform their bodies into the form of immense and powerful serpents.

 The ritual was disrupted, however, and the Yuan-ti were instead transformed into hideous half-human forms.
+The high priests turned on each other, sparking a brutal civil war across the entire empire.
+In response, the many conquered peoples of Faerûn began to resist the empire and throw off the yoke of the Yuan-ti.

-Their empire fell to ruin, and the surviving Yuan-ti were driven out of civilization into the wilderness.
-They have remained hidden in the wilds and shadows ever since, nursing their ancient grievances and watching for an opportunity to return to their rightful place as rulers of Faerûn.
+The surviving Yuan-ti were eventually driven out of their conquered lands and into the swampy wildernesses that they had originally emerged from.
+They have remained hidden in the wilds and in the shadows ever since, nursing their ancient grievances and searching for an opportunity or source of power that can return them to their rightful place as immortal conquerors of Faerûn.

 ![Yuan-ti](images/yuan-ti.jpg)